|

 is extremely difficult to kill.
 This species occurs at WPCA around the upland pool area,

 where it appears to be only recently established.
-It is a very high management priority, because
+It is a very high

-could easily and rapidly spread across the
+therefore this plant could easily and rapidly spread across the

-wetlands on site, after which it would be virtually impossible to eradicate.
-We recommend the
+wetlands on site, after which it would be virtually impossible to

-of herbicides as detailed in Beck (2006).
+eradicate.
+We recommend the application of herbicides as detailed in Beck (2006).
 Additionally, the isolated area of lawn

-within the filled pool, because it is densely colonized, might benefit by mid-summer sterilization
+within the filled pool, because it is densely colonized, might benefit

-grade black plastic tarp following soil saturation during a hot spell.
+by mid-summer sterilization with a heavy grade black plastic tarp following soil saturation during a hot spell.

-Garlic mustard (Alliaria petiolata) is a high management priority because it is difficult to remove and has the potential to
+Garlic mustard (Alliaria petiolata) is a high management priority because it is difficult to remove and has the potential

-become more pervasive, especially beneath the upland wooded areas.
+to become more pervasive, especially beneath the upland wooded areas.
 In areas of sufficient fuel, it can be reduced by prescribed burns; however,

 the

-current infestation is mostly within a matrix of non-native grasses, which remain somewhat
+current infestation is mostly within a matrix of non-native grasses,

-the winter and probably will not effectively burn.
+which remain somewhat green through the winter and probably will not effectively burn.
 Extensive hand-pulling by largevolunteer groups is likely the best method of control

 for WPCA, but the use of herbicide should

-Reinventing This would best be done when the basal rosettes are still green, and
+Reinventing This would best be done when the basal rosettes are still

-should also help slow its spread.
-Long-term management often needs to be repeated up to ten years until the seed bank is exhausted.
+of infestation should also help slow its spread.
+Long-term management often needs to be repeated up to ten years until the

 Amur honeysuckle (Lonicera maackii) is an extremely high management priority at LHHV.
 It has the potential to halt desirable forest